anawas/pythonpackage/README.md

 ```

 ## References
 This template is inspired by an excellent and comprehensible talk from Mark Smith from Nexmo.
-His talk can be found on Youube: https://www.youtube.com/watch?v=GIF3LaRqgXo
+His talk can be found on YouTube: https://www.youtube.com/watch?v=GIF3LaRqgXo